Deep82pappu2003/llm_summarizer1/README.md

-# Text Summarizer tool using Abstractive and Extractive Summarizer
+# Text Summarizer tool using Abstractive and Extractive Summarization.